kibuchijw/alx-higher_level_programming/0x10-python-network_0/README.md

 ### 4. cURL headers
 * A Bash script that takes in a URL as an argument, sends a `GET` request to the URL, and displays the body of the response
     * A header variable `X-School-User-Id` must be sent with the value `98`
     * You have to use `curl`
+### 5. cURL POST parameters
+* A Bash script that takes in a URL, sends a `POST` request to the passed URL, and displays the body of the response
+    * A variable `email` must be sent with the value `test@gmail.com`
+    * A variable `subject` must be sent with the value `I will always be here for PLD`
+    * You have to use `curl`
+### 7. Only status code
+* A Bash script that sends a request to a URL passed as an argument and displays only the status code of the response.
+    * You are not allowed to use any pipe, redirection, etc.
+    * You are not allowed to use `;` and `&&`
+    * You have to use `curl`
+### 8. cURL a JSON File
+* A Bash script that sends a JSON `POST` request to a URL passed as the first argument, and displays the body of the response.
+    * Your script must send a `POST` request with the contents of a file, passed with the filename as the second argument of the script, in the body of the request
+    * You have to use `curl`